ENCO: Life-Cycle Management of Enterprise-Grade Copilots: Retrieval Algorithms

+We also apply the NL2SearchQuery algorithm to code search in the \texttt{get\_code} skill for code search given the code has been processed with the preprocessing pipeline (see Section~\ref{sec:codepreprocessing}).
+We design the search query template with following LLM-inferred arguments:

-A similar retrieval mechanism is also employed in the \texttt{get\_code} skill for code search based on LA-RAG using the NL2SearchQuery algorithm.
-With few-shot examples, the arguments learned based on the NL2SearchQuery module include: \begin{itemize} \item \textbf{Search Text}: Reformulated search elements drawn from the user's question, maintaining the user's intent and associated context, not merely the keywords. \item \textbf{Search Field}: A list specifying the scope of the search, which can include one or more of the following values: \begin{enumerate} \item ``\texttt{title}'': Searches the codebase by title, useful for locating where specific elements like methods or classes are defined. \item ``\texttt{description}'': Searches the codebase by the LLM generated description, applicable when user asks for explanation of the code. \item ``\texttt{content}'': Searches the codebase by content, applicable when seeking definitions of specific methods or classes. \item ``\texttt{reference}'': Searches the codebase by reference, targeting locations where specific methods or classes are referenced. \item All: Searches across all vector indexes of the codebase. \end{enumerate} \end{itemize}
+\begin{itemize}[leftmargin=1em, itemindent=0em] \item \textbf{Search Text}: Reformulated search elements derived from the user's input, preserving the original intent and contextual meaning. \item \textbf{Search Field}: A list defining the search scope for the doc candidates, which may include one or more of the following values: \begin{enumerate} \item \texttt{title}: Searches the codebase by title, useful for locating specific elements such as method or class definitions. \item \texttt{description}: Searches by the LLM-generated description, applicable when users request explanations of the code. \item \texttt{content}: Searches by content (the code body), useful for retrieving definitions of specific methods or classes. \item \texttt{reference}: Searches by reference, targeting locations where specific methods or classes are used. \item \textbf{All}: Searches across all vector indexes of the codebase. \end{enumerate} \end{itemize} Using few-shot examples, the LLM-generated search query can dynamically determine the most appropriate search criteria/arguments from a rich set of code chunk fields and metadata.
+Moreover, based on user requests, LLM can dynamically determine the fields to \texttt{SELECT} from each search unit, including only the fields relevant to the user's query, thereby further reducing the length of the retrieved context.